prisma/prisma1/content/03-Guides/02-Auth/03-Authentication-with-Facebook-for-React-&-Apollo.md

 </Instruction>

 The `ApolloClient` is your main interface to the GraphQL server and will take care of sending all queries and mutations for you.
-The last thing you need to do is replace the `__PROJECT_ID__` placeholder when instantiating the `Link`.
+The last thing you need to do is replace the `__PROJECT_ID__` placeholder when calling `createNetworkInterface`.

 <Instruction>